joehahn/tf-text-classification-demo/README.md

     tensorboard --logdir=tf_logs/

-17 And then browse tensorboard UI at
+17 And then browse the tensorboard UI at

     ec2-52-11-206-236.us-west-2.compute.amazonaws.com:6006